iLearn-Lab/ICME24-COLD/README.md

 ## 📝 Citation

-If you find CASCADE useful in your research, please consider citing our paper:
+If you find COLD useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{tang2024cold,